SAhmadUmass/zendeskclone4/debugging.md

 • Potential File: Create a button in a top-level layout or a new page (e.g. /logout) or a separate sign-out file.

 Steps:
-1. Decide where the sign-out button or link will exist (e.g., a “Logout” button in a nav bar).
+1. Decide where the sign-out button or link will exist (e.g., a "Logout" button in a nav bar).
 2. Internally, it calls supabase.auth.signOut(), clears cookies if needed, and redirects users to /login.

 Pseudocode for sign-out logic: